Presentations & Speakers:

 Transactional VS. Transformation Education:

-Suzanne del Gizzo will discuss the challenges of crafting transformational core curricula in an increasingly transactional educational environment.
+Realizing the Promise of a Mission-Driven Core Curriculum Suzanne del Gizzo discusses the challenges of crafting transformational core curricula in an increasingly transactional educational environment.
 She argues that we tend to focus mostly on WHAT we teach in core curricula, when really our focus should be on HOW we teach core courses.
-She believes a core curriculum animated by mission can connect students to their sense of purpose—and that sense of connection to a larger purpose can be a game changer for student engagement.
+She believes a core curriculum animated by mission can connect students to their sense of purpose—and that sense of connection to a larger purpose can be a game changer for student engagement. |

 Suzanne del Gizzo, Ph.D.